lahavlipson/SimpleGL/README.md

 - add composite objects
 - add error checking
 - create physics demo of bunny bouncing on springs along with a comparison (no SimpleGL) executable
-- put shader.hpp in 3rd party libs.
-We didn't create it ourselves, and we don't wanna confuse the TAs